 Scale-Out NAS vs. Object Storage

 Scale-out NAS blends the benefits of both traditional NAS and object storage.
-Using a single namespace, scale-out NAS provides a highly scalable file system that enhances performance and simplifies management for both structured and unstructured data storage.
+Using a single namespace, scale-out NAS provides a highly scalable file system that enhances performance and simplify management for both structured and unstructured data storage.